houseman/houseman.github.io/README.md

 - Seek **technological advancement** of our team's domain through continuous improvement
 - Interview engineering candidates, assess their abilities and suitability, and make appointment recommendations to management

+In addition to my mandated responsibilities, I have also participated in the following:
+- 2022 & 2023 Takealot Graduate Programme training; as course co-presenter for _Python_, _Databases_ and _Unit Testing_ modules
+- 2021 & 2022 Takealot Engineering department mentor programme;as a mentor

 > As of 1 April 2023, I have progressed to **Senior Software Engineer II** at Takealot.com.
 This is a level-5 position (on a scale of 1 - 6, with 1 being Engineer I, and 6 being Principal Engineer).

 ### StockFair Online